-There are 10 energy suppliers in Ireland - here at Switcher.ie we compare the whole market, so you can find the cheapest plan out there, whether you have gas, electricity, or both.
+At Switcher.ie we compare the whole market, so you can find the cheapest plan out there, whether you have gas, electricity, or both.

-At the moment, the average customer can save up to €378 by switching from standard tariffs to the cheapest deals on the market.
+At the moment, the average customer can save up to €463 by switching from standard tariffs to the cheapest deals on the market.

 Which suppliers offer electricity and what’s the cheapest electricity deal?

-If you haven’t switched electricity on a while, the chances are you’re on a standard electricity rate, which means switching could save you up to €165 - this is because the average standard tariff comes in at €1062.60, while the cheapest plan on the market is just €890 per year for the average electricity customer.
+Switching could save you up to €222.
+This is because the average standard tariff comes in at €2,023, while the cheapest plan on the market is just €1,801 per year for the average electricity customer.

 Which suppliers offer gas and what’s the cheapest gas deal?

-Like electricity, if you haven’t switched your gas supplier in over a year, you’ll be on a standard gas rate by now.
-The average standard gas tariff comes in at €817.69, while the cheapest plan on the market is just €700, meaning taking some time to switch could save an average gas user €118.
+If you haven’t switched your gas supplier in over a year, you’ll be on a standard gas rate by now.
+The average standard gas tariff comes in at €1,864, while the cheapest plan on the market is just €1,623, meaning taking some time to switch could save an average gas user €241.

 Which suppliers offer dual fuel plans and what’s the cheapest dual fuel deal?

-The average gas and electricity customer can save up to €378 by switching from standard tariffs to the cheapest deals out there.
-Depending on your usage, you may make bigger savings switching to individual gas and electricity plans, rather than a dual fuel deal, but some consumers like the idea of just dealing with one supplier on billing and any queries.
+Depending on your usage, you may make bigger savings by switching to individual gas and electricity plans, rather than a dual fuel deal, but some consumers like the idea of just dealing with one supplier on billing and any queries.

 How to choose an energy supplier and switch energy